ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

    Examples of a Dispatcher are: the Broker in a pub-sub setting; a relayer for group communication that delivers group messages as multiple unicast messages to all group members; an implicit entity as in a multicast communication setting, where messages are transmitted to a multicast IP address and delivered on the transport channel.

+   If it consists of an explicit entity such as a pub-sub Broker or a message relayer, the Dispatcher is comparable to an untrusted on-path intermediary, and as such it is able to read the messages sent by Clients in the group.

 This document specifies a mechanism for:

 * Authorizing a Client to join the group ({{sec-auth}}), and providing it with the group keying material to communicate with the other group members ({{key-distr}}).